Our program has always been regarded as a place where friendly and collegial relationships flourish between faculty and

 Residency Program Administrator: Patty Mondore, MA

 Ms. Mondore is from the Upstate, New York.
 She received her BA from Houghton College and her Masters from Syracuse University in Music Education.
 She taught music (K-12) in a public school for a few years after graduating.
-In her spare time she is also a prolific writer (nine books currently in print, and a contributing writer for the Thousand Islands Sun newspaper), and a singer/song writer with several music CD's and music videos of her own inspirational songs.
+In her spare time she is also a prolific writer (nine books currently in print, and a contributing writer for the Thousand Islands Sun newspaper), and a singer/song writer/keyboard player with several music CD's and music videos of her own inspirational songs.
 She also loves to explore the amazing natural beauty of CNY either by hiking or from her kayak.
 She has been the Pediatric Residency Administrator here at Upstate since 1990 and is the creator of Patty's Pediatric Page.
 Patty also uses her writing abilities to edit the Pediatric Crier, the departmental newsletter.